 This is a somewhat strange question.
 Johnny Heartfield exhibited “extraordinary behavior” throughout his life.
 My grandfather's passion to expose hypocrisy and political insanity drove him to risk his life time after time.
 His ceaseless energy gave him the ability to produce his powerful political art under the most challenging conditions imaginable.

-If the visitor wishes to know if he lost his memory or ability to think clearly during his final years, then I would have to write that, to my knowledge, he remained cogent until his death.
+If visitors wish to discover if he lost his memory or his ability to think clearly during his final years, I would have to state that, to my knowledge, he remained cogent until his death.

 Shown here is a note that Johnny wrote to my father on the inside of a book cover in 1967, one year before Johnny’s death in 1968.
 It’s clear that his handwriting is strong and his mind is clear.

-As far as you can remember, can you please describe John Heartfield in his 60s?
-Can you take a picture of John Heartfield, an excited character who challenged the ruling people of his time with his sarcastic montages, when everything settled down in the 60s?
+As far as you can remember, can you please describe John Heartfield in the sixties?
+Can you take a picture of John Heartfield, an excited character who challenged the ruling people of his time with his sarcastic montages, when everything settled down in the sixties?

 My grandfather was, above all, always a pacifist.
 To my knowledge, he never advocated violent revolution.
 It’s my belief that his personal view of communism change later in life.
 In his early years, he believed that communism was the economic system that offered the world’s best hope for human equality and world peace.

-When my grandfather was forced to return to East Germany after his exile in England, he received unforgivable treatment from the East German Government.
+When my grandfather really had no choice but to return to East Germany after his exile in England, he received unforgivable treatment from the East German Government.
 He was under suspicion by the Stasi because of the length of time he had spent in a capitalist country.
 There was also the absurd fact that Johnny's dentist was under suspicion.

 The first international exhibition for John Heartfield was in MOMA in 1993.
 Do you think that American’s point of view with regard John Heartfield changed after that exhibition?
 What kind of changes can we talk about until that day and after that day?